 Normally a software package will be supplied with just one touch controller supported in which case the settings file can be used as supplied, unless using a serial controller and the com port needs to be changed via the autoinstalldevice setting.
 If the software package contains more than one controller definition this setting is also used to indicate the serial controller definition to use.

-The UPDD CE package consists of the following
+UPDD CE package consists of the following components:

 The basic system requirements for utilising UPDD are as follows:

 · Supported CE version: 5, 6, 7 or 2103

 · Supported processor version or one where a BSP program can be supplied.
 Alternatively x86 based images can be run on a standard PC using the LOADCEPC utility.

 driver’s touch interface into CE is via GWES or standard mouse

 · The driver requires access to TCP IP port 4141 for internal computer processing only.
 Can be disabled if not using any UPDD API based programs such as tbutils, tbcalib or any user written programs.

 target system image must have been created with the appropriate platform

 builder with any relevant system packs.
 We have had a customer report that